adrian-moisa/visual-school/README.md

 - Each lesson tries to avoid going deep into detail, leaving this to be a decision made by the reader.
 - 20/80 principle.
 20% of the knowledge is used 80% of the time.
 We want to document this 20% of knowledge so that readers become aware of the backbone sustaining all this profession skills and how it can be extended with additional study.
 - I really want that an ambitious person is able to read this course in 1 month and actually have a good feeling on how to start building his first app.

+---

+*THIS COURSE IS WORK IN PROGRESS*

+*I am open to suggestions, answering questions and accepting contributions*

+*This is work I do in my spare time, and it will take some effort until I finalize all the chapters.
+I am not a professional author and I cannot provide full coverage in all the topics.
+This is my own experience after years of work and I myself still have a lot to learn.*

+*Why GitHub?*

+*I prefered a git repository instead of a blog because I am a ferm beliver in commented code.
+I belive this format will facilitate the transfer of information a lot more easily than using JsBin, JSfiddle or whatever tool.
+Nothing beat using an actual IDE together with a command line and Node server instance.
+There will be lots of npm content for many of the examples.
+A GIT tutorial is actualy the fastest way to transfer code samples.
+Also this is an excelent platform for other developers to contribute their experience.
+Plus there are no pesky advertisments here :D*

+---